Master Sergeant Percy John Fulton

 Section 1.
 Meetings

-The Percy John Fulton Detachment #1075 shall meet the fourth Monday of each month at 1900 hours at the American Legion Building in Winston-Salem, North Carolina.
+The Percy John Fulton Detachment #1075 shall meet the fourth Monday of each month at 1900 hours at the American Legion Building (or designated place) in Winston-Salem, North Carolina.
 The Detachment Charter, or a copy thereof, the National and Marine Corps Colors and a Bible shall be displayed at all regular meetings.

 Section 2.
 Rules of Order